-It’s time to head off to the grad school and suddenly everybody is talking about the GRE exam.
+It’s time to head off to the grad school, and suddenly everybody is talking about the GRE.
 So, if you have never heard of the GRE examination before, you must be wondering what it is.
 In that case, this is the perfect place to be right now because here you will get to know everything there is about the GRE examination or GRE tests.

 1. What is GRE Examination?

-The GRE exam is one of the different standardized tests which must be taken and passed in order to become eligible for a certain job or learning institute.
-GRE stands for Graduate Record Examinations and this test is one of the basic requirements to get into most of the graduate schools across the US.
+The GRE is one of the different standardized tests which must be taken and passed to become eligible for a particular job or learning institute.
+GRE stands for Graduate Record Examinations, and this test is one of the primary requirements to get into most of the graduate schools across the US.

-2. Who is the Developer/Creator and Administrator of GRE?
+2. Who is the Developer and Administrator of GRE?

-The GRE exam has been created/developed and administered by the Educational Testing Service.
+The GRE has been developed and administered by the Educational Testing Service.

 The purpose of the GRE is to grant the qualifiers of this exam a place in the Masters or Doctoral programs in the different non-business schools.
 Recently, many of the business schools have also started accepting results from this examination as part of the admission criteria.

 Students must note that it is only a general test that has been formulated to judge the different applicants on the same basic level of learning skills.
-The overall academic qualification and ability that is judged with this test help the schools to compare the applicants with the same gauge.
+The overall academic qualification and ability that is decided with this test help the schools compare the applicants with the same gauge.

 Students coming from different backgrounds and under-graduate schools apply to the same graduate schools.
 The GRE, therefore, becomes a fair test to select students of the same level.
 You must bear in mind, though, that it is not the only evaluation that you will be required to clear before getting accepted; there might be others, but GRE still stands to be one of the most crucial ones.

-Although the test does not measure your skill specified to the discipline you are trying to join, it will, however measure your aptitude and potential to succeed in the future during your graduate program.
+Although the test does not measure your skill specified to the discipline you are trying to join, it will, however, gauge your aptitude and potential to succeed in the future during your graduate program.

 a.
 Verbal Reasoning Assessment

-Basically, this part of the test will be assessing you on your reading comprehension skills by asking you to analyse the provided written material.
+This part of the test will be assessing you on your reading comprehension skills by asking you to analyze the provided written material.

 b.
 Quantitative Reasoning Assessment